 At Aspect we believe that everyone can be more inclusive simply by becoming more aware of the different and diverse ways each of us engages with our world, and by making small adjustments that recognise, and are inclusive of those differences.

 For Autistic individuals, accessing the community, attending special events and even performing necessary daily tasks can be extremely challenging.
 However, armed with a greater awareness of neurodiversity, and by making a few simple changes or providing additional resources, you can help to create a far more inclusive environment.

 Aspect has recently developed the Autism Alert Card.
 The card is designed to assist Autistic individuals to communicate their need for support to others, in situations that may be challenging.
 Aspect are offering these cards free to people on the autism spectrum.*

 The Autism Alert Card is an Autistic led initiative.

-What does it feel like to experience sensory overload
+What does it feel like to be overwhelmed by your environment?

 How we work with you

 Aspect’s Autism Friendly team are dedicated to partnering with organisations to create environments which genuinely support and include Autistic people.